KL0010/POS_IMS/README.md

 The system sends two 2FA messages.
 One when user logs in to send the token values, and the other on deletion of the token. <br /><br />

 <b>Note:</b> Password change hasn't been implemented yet.<br />
-<b>Critical</b> to input an email and mobile you can access.
-Login cannot occur if email has not been validated, and pass 2fa logic.
+<b>Critical:</b> Input an email and mobile you can access.
+Login cannot occur if email has not been validated through confirm link sent to email account, and then pass 2fa logic.
 Example is shown below. <br />
 <img src="https://github.com/kiet1375/POS_IMS/blob/main/POS_IMS/POS_IMS/imgs/register.jpg">
 <br />
 <img src="https://github.com/kiet1375/POS_IMS/blob/main/POS_IMS/POS_IMS/imgs/sms.jpg" width="400" height="790">